jlbrooks/jlbrooks.github.io/_posts/2023-03-07-queenstown-day-1.md

   <figcaption>Kaitlin hides from the Nazgul</figcaption>
 </figure>

 After 3.5 miles (or I should say, 5km) and 1800 feet of elevation gain later we arrived at the upper viewpoint and were rewarded with a stunning look at the Rob Roy Glacier.
-A light drizzle didn't stop us from enjoying some venison salami and aged cheddar cheese.
+A light drizzle didn't stop us from enjoying some venison salami and aged cheddar cheese as we took in the view.

 <figure>
   <img src="{{site.url}}/assets/img/2023-03-07-queenstown-day-1/glacier-near.JPG" alt="glacier-near"/>